Control permissions given to a user on the roles provided and create new roles based on the roles present in the organization.

 As a company grows and onboards more users, there is always a need to regulate access for the team members.
 While a regional sales manager may need to view and edit records such as contacts, accounts, and deals or reports, but may not need access to delete the records.

-How to create customized roles in Freshworks CRM?
+How to create customized roles?

 To create custom roles,